aramis-lab/clinicadl/docs/index.md

 ## Support
 - [Report an issue on GitHub](https://github.com/aramis-lab/AD-DL/issues)
-- Use the [ClinicaDL Google Group](https://groups.google.com/forum/#!forum/clinica-user) to ask for help!
+- Use the [`clinicadl` Google Group](https://groups.google.com/forum/#!forum/clinica-user) to ask for help!

 ## License
-ClinicaDL is distributed under the terms of the MIT license given [here](https://github.com/aramis-lab/AD-DL/blob/dev/LICENSE.txt).
+`clinicadl` is distributed under the terms of the MIT license given [here](https://github.com/aramis-lab/AD-DL/blob/dev/LICENSE.txt).

-## Citing ClinicaDL
+## Citing `clinicadl`
-For publications or communications using ClinicaDL, please cite ([Wen et al., 2020](https://doi.org/10.1016/j.media.2020.101694)) as well as the references mentioned on the wiki page of the pipelines you used (for example, citing PyTorch when using the `extract` pipeline).
+For publications or communications using `clinicadl`, please cite ([Wen et al., 2020](https://doi.org/10.1016/j.media.2020.101694)) as well as the references mentioned on the wiki page of the pipelines you used (for example, citing PyTorch when using the `extract` pipeline).

 !!! info "Disclaimer"
-    ClinicaDL is a software for research studies.
+    `clinicadl` is a software for research studies.
 It is not intended for use in medical routine

 ---